ClassicPlastic.net

 been working on, with DVGI the largest part of it at the start.

-A: A central hub for entertainment
+central hub for entertainment

 all hosted in the same place.
-Although it began with David's Video
+Although it began with David's

-Game Insanity!! we continued to add animation and music features and continued
+Game Insanity!! we continued to add animation and music features and

 from there.
-The core theme is everything here has to do with entertainment
+The core theme is everything here has to do with

 and fun in some form.
+In essence it is a collection of smaller

 Q: I see something at the top